Skip to content

 DefaultEffect

-These are read by config.yml via the !env_var YAML tag, not by Fregata or the launcher.
-They exist because writing secrets in plaintext into a file you might back up is a bad habit.
+These are read by config.yml via the {} YAML tag, not by Fregata or the launcher.
+They exist because writing secrets in plaintext into a file is generally a bad habit.

 Conventional name for the MQTT broker password.
 Reference in config.yml: